-The FIMI fund, Israel's largest private investment fund, had agreed in April to inject up to $75 million in El Al but the deal was contingent on El Al reaching a new collective labour agreement aimed at allowing the carrier to deal with an increasingly competitive environment.
+The FIMI fund, Israel's largest private investment fund, had agreed in April to inject up to $75 million in El Al but the deal was contingent on El Al reaching a new collective labor agreement aimed at allowing the carrier to deal with an increasingly competitive environment.

 El Al posted a 54 percent rise in third-quarter net profit on November 13, boosted by higher revenue and efficiency measures as the company continued to cut its workforce.

 At the time, Shkedy said the company faced increased competition in the quarter as foreign airlines increased the number of seats offered by 14 percent.

 He cited Turkish airlines which, he said, had stepped up flights to and from Israel while its own carriers were prevented from flying to Turkey.

 With an open skies deal with the European Union set to start taking effect next April, El Al launched a low-cost brand called UP that will initially will fly to five destinations in Europe in an attempt to stay competitive.

 Shkedy had been critical of the open skies deal, which he at first called unfair since El Al's security costs were far higher than European carriers.
 After a strike that grounded flights in April for two days, Israel's government agreed to pay 97.5 percent of El Al's security costs, up from 70 percent.

 El Al's shares were up 1.6 percent in morning trade in Tel Aviv.